agung-adhinata/adhinata.dev/README.md

 ### 2. Personal Web

 Then, my public personal website that using main domain will be hosted online using an additional free provider like Netlify, Github Pages, or Vercel (priority).
-This conclution choosed by two things.
-First, flexibility to develop website from anywhere, thanks for CI/CD from Github/Gilab.
+This conclusion chooses by two things.
+First, flexibility to develop website from anywhere, thanks for CI/CD from Github/GitLab.
 Second, reserving my monthly internet quota.

 ## Features

 This is some feature that I will add to my website:

-- Portofolio, with link to my social media account.
+- Portfolio, with link to my social media account.
 - Better font readability
 - Low end mobile, and slow connection friendly
 - Better SEO